rel-tech-fut/rel-tech-fut.github.io/index.md

 It is important to note, however, that there is still [debate](http://perception.yale.edu/papers/16-Firestone-Scholl-TICS.pdf) about the moral pop-out effect.
 Scientists still need to conduct more research on the topic.

+Still, there is no denying that people frequently see religious and moral images in everyday objects.

 ### **Optical Illusions: Religious Images**

 Here are a few examples of foods in which people have perceived the image of Jesus.